 It must be noted that only a percentage of air entering the MAF is sampled.

-A further improvement with the HFM is the addition of signal processing electronics to convert the analogue signal into a digital output.
+A further improvement with the HFM is the addition of signal processing electronics to convert the analog signal into a digital output.
 This ensures the accuracy of the signal as the sensor ages.

 The signal output is a 0 to 5 Volt digital signal.
 Most sensors output an increased frequency as the airflow increases.
 However, on some variants, the frequency is inversely proportional to airflow, however, these tend to be rare.